sablier-labs/docs/docs/concepts/11-glossary.md

 ## Monotonicity

-A protocol invariant that states that the total amount of assets released by the stream can only increase over time and never decrease.
+A protocol invariant that states that the total amount of tokens released by the stream can only increase over time and never decrease.

 ## Protocol Admin